Pondering Pantry Problems

 She’s also experimenting with old recipes which were used before the time when we had electricity.
 I suggested this would be material for another book, since it would have direct application to prepping.

-Please Pass Along Your Pantry Ponderings
+Passing Along Pantry Ponderings